bhartiy/learnsellacious/pages/48.distiman/09.microsite/02.microsite-a-manufacturers-perspective/default.md

 ![Screenshot%202021-08-06%20at%2010.23.32%20AM](Screenshot%202021-08-06%20at%2010.23.32%20AM.png "Screenshot%202021-08-06%20at%2010.23.32%20AM")

-* table background color can be set for factory direct, wholesaler, distributers and other sellers
+* table background color can be set for factory direct, wholesaler, stockiest, distributers and other sellers
 ![Screenshot%202021-08-06%20at%2011.50.33%20AM](Screenshot%202021-08-06%20at%2011.50.33%20AM.png "Screenshot%202021-08-06%20at%2011.50.33%20AM")
 * microsite font, header/footer color and backgroud, border color also can be set here.